Maidah208/CurrencyConverter/README.md

 # CurrencyConverter
-This is a simple CLI Currency Converter.
+This CLI currency converter, built with typescript, inquirer and node.js is designed to streamline your currency exchange calculations.